aurotripathy/understand-volumetric-convolutions/README.md

 where we have a 3D volume for the input (a spatial @D plane times the feature map count) and a 3D volume for the output (similarly, a spatial 2D plane times the feature map count)

+Note, the size of the feature maps in the input and the output can be different depending upon your network architecture.
+These feature map sizes also affect the number of paramters in the weights and baises with which you are concolving.

 The ideas are lucidly explained [here](http://cs231n.github.io/convolutional-networks/#conv); this project implements volumetric convolutions such that they can be grasped by beginners.